-All notices, authorizations, and requests in connection with the Agreement shall be deemed given (a) five days after being deposited in the U.S. mail, postage prepaid, certified or registered, return-receipt requested; or (b) one day after being sent by nationally recognized overnight courier, charges prepaid, with a confirming fax; provided they are addressed as first set forth in the SaaS Agreement or to such other address as a Party so designates by written notice.
+All notices, authorizations, and requests in connection with the Agreement shall be deemed given (a) five days after being deposited in the U.S. mail, postage prepaid, certified or registered, return-receipt requested; or (b) one day after being sent by nationally recognized overnight courier, charges prepaid, with a confirming fax; provided they are addressed as first set forth in the signed portion of the Agreement (the SaaS Agreement) or to such other address as a Party so designates by written notice.

-Customer agrees that Ascend may issue a press release or other announcement regarding the selection of Ascend services by Customer.
-Ascend shall provide a copy of any such proposed press release or other announcement to Customer at least five (5) business days before issuing it, for Customer’s review and approval, unless Customer agrees to shorten the waiting period.
-If Customer does not provide Ascend written notice of any disapproval of the press release or other announcement within that period, it will be deemed approved.
+Customer agrees that SoloFire may issue a press release or other announcement regarding the selection of SoloFire services by Customer.
+SoloFire shall provide a copy of any such proposed press release or other announcement to Customer at least five (5) business days before issuing it, for Customer’s review and approval, unless Customer agrees to shorten the waiting period.
+If Customer does not provide SoloFire written notice of any disapproval of the press release or other announcement within that period, it will be deemed approved.
 Any notice of disapproval by Customer shall specify the reasons for Customer’s disapproval.
-Customer agrees that Ascend may use Customer’s name, trademarks and logos in press releases, product brochures, and similar marketing materials, financial reports and prospectuses indicating that Customer is a customer of Ascend, and may use Customer as a reference for sales and public relations purposes.
+Customer agrees that SoloFire may use Customer’s name, trademarks and logos in press releases, product brochures, and similar marketing materials, financial reports and prospectuses indicating that Customer is a customer of SoloFire, and may use Customer as a reference for sales and public relations purposes.
 Except as expressly provided in the Agreement, neither Party shall engage in any other publicity with respect to the Agreement except with the other Party’s express prior written consent.

 Customer shall comply with Laws applicable to exercise of its rights and the performance of its obligations under the Agreement, including but not limited to U.S. export and technology control Laws.